SarahMaziers/JavaScript30-Solutions/README.md

 2. A radio button set to let the user change themes

 This was pretty straightforward.
 First I defined the CSS custom properties, designed both themes, and made sure that they worked if I changed the values of the custom properties.
 Then I wrote the markup for the controls.
 Then in the JavaScript, I selected the inputs elements and the root element containing my custom properties.
 I placed the themes in a JavaScript object, and attached event listeners to the input elements.
 From that point, it was as simple as looking up the properties and values in the themes object then using `style.setProperty` to change the value of the custom properties on the root element.

+### 04 Array Cardio Day 1 – 08.29.2017

+The first few of these array methods exercises were pretty easy, but I started struggling a bit towards the end, especially on the last problem.
+I cheated a bit to see how Wes did it.
+I had never used `Array.reduce` to reduce an array to an object before so I hadn't thought about that.
+That was pretty neat seeing how reduce can be used to build up an object, rather than simply reduce down to a single value.
+Reminds me to think outside the box a bit (an object is a single value in the sense that it is a single object);